dendsl/embsys310/assignment01/problem03.md

-# Problem
+# Problem 03
-Screen shot showing the output from your “Hello World” program
+Screen shot showing the output from the “Hello World” program

 # Result
 ![Image of 'Hello World' Output](images/SerialOutput.JPG)